Can Cats Eat Bread? Is It Safe For The Kitty?

+The question is can cats eat bread?
 Most of us enjoy eating bread with our family and loved ones.
 We’ll share a basket before dinner or bring a freshly baked loaf to our new neighbors.
 If you’re a cat owner, you may even find yourself tempted to share a morsel or two with your feline companion.

 But before you decide to “break bread” with your beloved kitty, it’s important to understand if and how cats and bread is a healthy mix.

 - What’s in a Loaf?
 A Bit About Bread

 - The Types of Bread You Should Never Give Your Cat

 - The Bottom Line: Do Cats and Bread Go Together Like Peanut Butter and Jelly?
 Not Exactly